Amebis/ZRCola/README.md

 The `/ls` flag can be appended to the commands above to reduce NMAKE's verbosity.
 You can combine multiple targets (i.e. nmake Unregister Clean).
 Please, see NMAKE reference for further reading.

+## Translating ZRCola
+Instructions how to translate ZRCola to your language can be found [here](LOCALIZATION.md).

 ## Contact Information
 Please contact the following addressee for further information and help:
 - ZRC SAZU, ZRCola@zrc-sazu.si